-If a student reports to the agency and that agency closes early, the student is credited with a full day in field.
+If a student reports to the agency and that agency closes early, the student is credited with only the number of hours worked.
 If the student does not report due to a snow day, or other circumstance, the student must make up the missed time.
 Any compensatory time earned by the student may be used to make up time lost due to a storm emergency, agency holiday, etc. (See below for Compensatory Time policy.)
 Each student is responsible for planning with his/her field educator to make up lost time so that he/she meets the hours required.